Creative Ireland Open Call Application Workshops for Manorhamilton, Ballinamore and Carrick on Shannon.

-- Projects that encourage people to explore their own creativity.
+- Projects that help people to explore their own creativity.

-- Projects that enhance the sustainability of those who work in the culture and creativity sectors.
+- Projects that enhance the sustainability of those who work in the creative sector.

 The nominal amount awarded to any one project will typically be between €500 and €5,000.
 While there is no fixed number of awards, there will generally be a larger number of lesser value awards and a small number of higher value ones.
 The quantity and value of awards will depend on available funding, number of applicants and the quality of applications.

 Payment to successful applicants will be made by electronic fund transfer only.
 Recipients of awards in excess of €1,000 may drawdown 50% of the award immediately following selection.
 Following completion of the project, the all successful applicants must complete a short report and provide evidence that the event has taken place (photographs, press reviews etc.), final accounts, and receipts for the full costs.